Anil1111/Academic-Projects-Tutorials/XNotes/Typescript.md

    ...
-   "removeComments": true, //removing comments from the generated JS files "noEmit": true, //for not generating any JS files; where only TS files are required ...
+   "removeComments": true, //removing comments from the generated JS files "noEmit": true, //for not generating any JS files; where only TS files are required "noEmitOnError": true // will ensure no filed gets compiled even if one error present in any TS file ...
 }